- Your choices

 Can a referral be based on my birth choices?

-Child protection policies sometimes suggest that healthcare professionals should make a referral to social services when they consider that a woman’s choices about medical care during her birth put her unborn child at risk.
+Child protection policies sometimes suggest that healthcare professionals should make a referral to social services when they consider that a woman or birthing person’s choices about medical care during their birth could put their unborn child at risk.

-Referral to social services should never be made unless the mother’s choices indicate that there is a threat of significant harm to the baby once it is born.
+Referral to social services should never be made unless the mother or parent’s choices indicate that there is a threat of significant harm to the baby once it is born.

 If you have made an informed decision to refuse care or to birth outside hospital, you cannot be compelled to accept care unless you lack mental capacity to make your own decisions about medical treatment.
 See our factsheet, Consenting to Treatment.